 - Do you like to sew?
 Revamp vintage clothing into cool and modern pieces.
 Or use old clothing to create fiber art and turn them into pillows.

 The display booth is crucial.
-You don’t want to blend in too much with all the other vendors.
+You don’t want to blend in too much with all the other vendors selling at indie markets.

 - Cover your tables professionally.
 A fitted cloth can be purchased or sewn.
 They tend to look more professional.